balenaltd/handbook/Sales.md

 ### Updating Zendesk (premium only)
 For premium customers -- SLA is included with their contract -- we will need to add them to Zendesk…talk to Sonya.

+### Updating the Customer Trello board
+If the customer already has a Lead card, move it to the Customer board; otherwise, create a new customer card.

 ### Updating the ARR Doc